Rights, Services, Technology and Training

 Rights and Services Act (RASA)

 RASA provides financial support, training and technical assistance to county-based victim service agencies to promote the rights and services under Pennsylvania's Crime Victims Act.
 This funding source provides the primary financial support for the victim/witness offices within the District Attorneys’ Offices.
-The source of funds for RASA is the Victim/Witness Fund which is comprised of a $25 penalty assessment on convicted/diverted offenders County allocations are determined by a formula using the county’s population (25%); target crimes (25%); and penalty assessment collections (50%).
-Eligible activities support the full range of rights, services and responsibilities within the criminal justice system outlined in the Crime Victims Act. (e.g. notification, accompaniment, assistance with victim impact statements and crime victims compensation assistance.)
-Examples of ineligible activities include, but are not limited to, counseling/therapy, community/ prevention education, prosecution activities, and restitution collection.
+The source of funds for RASA is the Victim/Witness Fund which is comprised of a $25 penalty assessment on convicted/diverted offenders.
+County allocations are determined by a formula using the county’s population (75%) and target crimes (25%).
+Eligible activities support the full range of rights, services, and responsibilities within the criminal justice system outlined in the Crime Victims Act. (e.g. notification, accompaniment, assistance with victim impact statements, and crime victims compensation assistance.)
+Examples of ineligible activities include, but are not limited to, counseling/therapy, community/prevention education, prosecution activities, and restitution collection.
 Funds in 2005 were awarded to 56 system-based agencies, 3 county juvenile probation offices and 2 community-based agencies in the 67 counties.

 STOP Violence Against Women Act (VAWA)